-The human immunodeficiency virus is a condition affecting over 100,000 people living in the UK.
+The human immunodeficiency virus is a condition affecting an estimated 89,000 people living in the UK.
 The virus is most common in men who have sex with men, and black African heterosexual men and women.

 Though a stigma still surrounds HIV, in this day and age it is relatively easy to keep the virus well-managed with the right lifestyle changes and medication.
 HIV typically only poses a serious problem when it goes untreated for a long period.